hsamala688/Fake-News-Analysis/README.md

 # Fake-New-Analysis-AI-Agent

-This is a collaborative project built by two UCLA Statistics and Data Science to classify online news articles as real of fake using modern NLP and machine-learning techniques
+This is a collaborative project built by two UCLA Statistics and Data Science students to classify online news articles as real of fake using modern NLP and machine-learning techniques

 This project aims to build an AI agent capable of analyzing a news article and correctly prediciting if an article is fake news or has legitimate information.